tkellogg/tkellogg.github.com/_posts/2014-10-20-open-source-iot.md

 Are we talking about open source?
 ---------------------------

 No, this isn't the same thing as open source.
 Open source is about making a free implementation with an open process.
 Unfortunately, implementations don't always get it right.
 Even when the process is open and adaptive.
-Sometimes they do get it right, but organizations have wildly different worldviews and can't agree on an implementation [^5].
+Sometimes they do get it right, but organizations have shockingly different worldviews and can't agree on an implementation [^5].

-Just look at the Apache web server.
+Look at the Apache web server.
 Was it successful?
 Absolutely!
 But lately it's market share has trended toward being replaced by Nginx due to the simplicity of Nginx.
 Even still, a significant portion of market share is owned by proprietary web servers from Google, Microsoft and others - yet none of this has caused problems because they all standardized on an open specification.

 Recently it seems like open source has become the new generally accepted correct way to do things.
 The trouble is open source software takes time to create yet money must still be made.
 We still have to feed our families, so where does the money come from?
 Matt Asay is a VP at MongoDB.
 The MongoDB database is open source but the company earns a profit by charging for support.
 Amazon EC2 is fully closed source and non-free but many of their services have [open source clients][6].